Our 10 Must-Read Stories — the OZY Highlight Reel | www.ozy.com

 Why you should care

-From mapping voter apathy to making ugly fruit juice, here is the best of OZY this week.
+From the Taliban’s mystery PR man to a rising MMA star, here is the best of OZY this week.

-Well, it’s been a particularly interesting week with Trump, Boris and Bibi all ending up on the ropes.
-It’s all been so much, that some might be asking who cares?
-Speaking of apathy, this interactive of voting patterns in the U.S. shows exactly where people do — and don’t — go to the polls.
+This week we took some deep dives into the medical industry, including how research aimed at being more inclusive of women might actually be harmful and a potentially game-changing way to thwart unexpected health care costs.
+We also met a woman working to provide holistic health care to mothers and infants in a refugee camp.

-When it comes to caring about the planet and its people, we learned about new products being made from ugly and waste food, and we met a woman fighting for housing rights for all in Portugal.
+We learned that the Amazon fires are placing unparalleled pressure on America’s meat giants to become more eco-friendly.
+And that beer in Cincinnati was once brewed underground (you can catch a tour of the cavelike lagering cellars while attending America’s largest Oktoberfest celebration).

-Read on for stories about a Colombian play bringing former enemies together onstage, a 19th-century novel with still-relevant dating advice and how the Japanese mob inspired Pac-Man.
+Read on for stories about the Taliban’s real (or fake?)
+PR man, an unforgettable glacier visit and a political fight over ice cream.
 Here are our favorites on OZY this week.

 Much more >>